-Sharon Steckman is serving her 5th term in the Iowa House of Representatives.
-She holds the position of Ranking Member on the Education Committee.
-She also serves on the Environmental Protection, Natural Resources and State Government Standing Committees as well as the Agriculture and Natural Resources Budget Subcommittee.
-In years past, she has also served on Appropriations, Human Resources, Economic Growth, and Labor committees and as Vice-Chair of Education Appropriations and as both Assistant Minority and Majority Leaders.
+Sharon Steckman is serving her 7th term in the Iowa House of Representatives.
+She holds the position of Ranking Member on the Agriculture and Natural Resources Budget Subcommittee.
+She also serves on the Appropriations, Education, Public Safety and Information Technology Committees.

-She is currently serving on Advisory Council for RSVP of North Central Iowa, the Iowa Commission for MHEC (Midwest Higher Education Compact) , the state iJAG Board, and also on the local boards for Francis Lauer Services, and Una Vocis.
-She served on the Interim Legislative Tax Expenditure Commission, and was a founding member of the State of Iowa STEM Council.
+She is currently serving on the Iowa Commission for MHEC (Midwest Higher Education Compact) , the Mason City I-CAN Board and the state iJAG Board.
+She also served on the Interim Legislative Tax Expenditure Commission.

-Born in Chicago, Sharon is a 42 year resident of Mason City.
-Before moving to Mason City Sharon lived in Marion, Iowa where she served on the Marion Planning and Zoning Commission and was President of the Cedar Rapids Welcome Wagon Club.
+Sharon is a 47 year resident of Mason City.
+She was born in Chicago, Illinois, and grew up in Arizona, Colorado, and Nebraska.
+As an adult, before choosing to settle in Mason City, she lived in Ithaca, New York; Detroit, Michigan and Marion, Iowa.
+In Marion, she was a member of the Marion Planning and Zoning Commission and was President of the Cedar Rapids Welcome Wagon Club.

 While living in Mason City, Sharon decided to complete the degree she had started at Kearney State College in Kearney, Nebraska.
 To accomplish this, she began a two-year, three-day a week commute to Iowa State University in Ames, Iowa.
 She graduated in 1980 with honors and was the first in the education department at ISU to student teach in Mason City.
 She achieved this by working out an agreement with ISU and the University of Northern Iowa.

-While her children were growing up in Mason City, Sharon served on the boards of the Mason City Youth Hockey (the years during which the arena was built) and the Youth Swim Club, while also doing volunteer work for Opportunity Village.
+While her children were growing up, Sharon served on the Mason City Youth Hockey board (during the years the arena was built) and the Youth Swim Club board; she also volunteered at Opportunity Village.

-Sharon and Alan, her husband of 24 years, have four children and eight grandchildren.
+Sharon and Alan, her husband of 27 years, have four children, eight grandchildren and three great-grandchildren.
 She is a member of Trinity Lutheran Church.